Focus and Strategy

 Closely associated with its name, the Institute of Advanced Optical Technologies – Thermophysical Properties (AOT-TP) is certainly active in the development and optimization of several – mainly optical – methods for the accurate determination of thermophysical properties also under harsh conditions.
 In addition to Dynamic Light Scattering (DLS), which has been continuously further developed by the research team of Andreas P. Fröba for its application in the bulk of fluids (also called “conventional DLS”) and to interfaces (also called Surface Light Scattering, SLS), further techniques are currently being established at the institute.
 They include, e.g., Shadowgraphy for the simultaneous measurement of several transport properties in fluid mixtures as well as Laser-Induced Gratings (LIG, also called Forced Rayleigh Scattering, FRC) applied to the bulk of fluids and interfaces.
 Furthermore, Raman spectroscopy is used for the determination and monitoring of mixture compositions, while the Beam Deflection Method and other approaches are used to determine the refractive index.
 Current conceptual studies also prepare the development of industrially applicable sensors based on light scattering methods.
 In connection with the development and application of optical measurement methods, funding of the major instrumentation “Setup for the Optical Measurement of Transport Properties and Further Thermophysical Properties of Fluids” by DFG (details) is greatfully acknowledged.

 Recent research activities related to heat transfer comprise different directions.
-Currently, an apparatus allowing for a systematic investigation of the condensation of hydrocarbon-based refrigerant mixtures on horizontal tubes and corresponding mixtures ist built up and should contribute for the development of respective heat-transfer models.
+Measurements on an apparatus allowing for a systematic investigation of the condensation of hydrocarbon-based refrigerant mixtures on horizontal tubes and corresponding bundles contribute for the development of respective heat-transfer models.
 Furthermore, an analytic model for the effective thermal conductivity of heterogeneous systems such as nanofluids has been developed and undergoes further refinements.
-Additional efforts aim at checking the feasibility of the promotion of dropwise condensation of working fluids with low surface tension by suitable surface modifications and modeling the heat transfer in the complex microscopic contact situation of tool and workpiece in hot stamping.
+Additional research aims at a fundamental investigation of heat transfer for dropwise condensation of working fluids with low surface tension on suitable surface modifications and modeling the heat transfer in the complex microscopic contact situation of tool and workpiece in hot stamping.

 In the following, some selected ongoing and finished projects representing the research activities are summarized.
 Links to the project summaries providing more detailed information are included.